Practice These 3 Tips for a Happier Life

 The best way of approaching this task is to break down something larger into small achievable steps.
 For example if you have a fear of flying perhaps you can spend some time watching videos of planes, then visit the airport for the day, then see if you can sit on an aircraft without flying, speak with the pilot or an engineer, eventually take a short flight and gradually increase this as you naturally develop confidence with flying.
 With every step that you take you will discover two things.
 Firstly, you will notice that you survived (it was not as dangerous as you anticipated) and secondly that you coped (it is likely that you were underestimating your capacity to cope with the situation).
 Over a lifetime of facing your fears, you will discover a solid sense of resilience toward adversity.

 How you think about a situation contributes greatly to how you feel about it.
 When we are faced with struggles and hardship we often get stuck in ruminative, repetitive thought patterns that seem to negatively spiral.
 This can be exhausting and contributes to feelings of fear or loss.

 There are a number of strategies for ‘changing the story’ or changing the way you think in ways which enhance your capacity to cope and bounce back from adversity.
 The practice of journal writing has indeed been around for many many years.
 Specifically expressive writing allows you to explore your thoughts and feelings about an issue deeply.
-In practicing this form of writing you are taking these thoughts from your mind and releasing them to paper.
+In practising this form of writing you are taking these thoughts from your mind and releasing them to paper.
 Doing this exercise we are likely to feel a greater sense of control, achieve more clarity, and perhaps develop different perspectives.
-Research demonstrates that doing this practice for 20 minutes a day, even just for 4 days will mean greater resilience, and this positive impact still exists 3 months later!
+Research demonstrates that doing this practise for 20 minutes a day, even just for 4 days will mean greater resilience, and this positive impact still exists 3 months later!

 Sam and The Team at Positive Mind Works